mike-weiner/display-event-locations-tec/README.md

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the plugins directory, or install the plugin through the WordPress Plugins panel directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+1. Activate the plugin through the Plugins panel in WordPress Admin Backend
 1. Disable 'The Events Calendar' or 'The Events Calendar Pro'
 1. Re-Enable 'The Events Calendar' or 'The Events Calendar Pro'